Miller was the representative for Florida’s 13th congressional district and was a Republican. He served from 1993 to 2002.

 - H.R.
 5257 (106th): To establish a term limit of ten years for the Director of ...

 From Jan 1993 to Nov 2002, Miller missed 149 of 5,859 roll call votes, which is 2.5%.
-This is better than the median of 2.8% among the lifetime records of representatives serving in Nov 2002.
+This is on par with the median of 2.8% among the lifetime records of representatives serving in Nov 2002.
 The chart below reports missed votes over time.